Professor Nathan Balke, Department Chair

 3302.
 National Income and Employment (Intermediate Macroeconomics).
 Discusses alternative monetary and fiscal policies in the light of advanced macro theory.
 Prerequisites: ECO 1311 and 1312.
 Corequisite: ECO 3301.

 3355.
 Money and Banking.
-Analyzes central and commercial banking for students majoring in economics, business, and related sciences.
+Central and commercial banking are analyzed for students majoring in economics, business, and related sciences.
 A student may not receive credit for both ECO 3355 (Money and Banking) and FINA 3330 (Money and Capital Markets).
 Prerequisites: ECO 1311 and 1312.

 4351.
 Labor Economics.
 Survey of economic theory related to labor markets.
 Topics: Review of wage and employment theories, effect of unions, discrimination, wage structure, and labor migration.
 Prerequisite: ECO 3301.